CASSIAR NORTH – BULK-TONNAGE RESOURCES/TARGETS

 Shear veins average 1 to 2 m in width, but locally can blow out to over 10 m wide or be as narrow as several centimetres.
 Shear veins may be massive or banded with seams of quartz, carbonaceous material, sulfides or tourmaline.
 Sulfides consist of pyrite, arsenopyrite, tetrahedrite, sphalerite and chalcopyrite in decreasing order of abundance.
 Early barren shear veins are devoid of sulfides.
 Shear veins are steeply dipping to near-vertical veins.
 In general, veins in the southern part of the property dip to the north, while those in the northern part of the property have steep south dips.

-Today, the Taurus deposit remains opens laterally in all directions and at depth, providing the potential for expansion of the resource and additional discoveries through further exploration.
+Today, the Taurus deposit remains open laterally in most directions and at depth, providing the potential for expansion of the resource and additional discoveries through further exploration.